This Woman Has Crescent-Shaped Damage In Her Eye After Looking At The Eclipse

 Eclipse viewers were warned to only watch the event with the approved glasses.
 The special eyewear blocks harmful ultraviolet and infrared radiation as it reduces the sun's brightness to a safe level.
 Solar filters that meet eclipse viewing standards are about 100,000 times darker than an average pair of sunglasses.
 With the overwhelming popularity of the event, glasses with filters that met the ISO 12312-2 standard were scarce.
 Warnings were issued by the American Astronomical Society after they received reports of unsafe eclipse glasses flooding the market leading up to the event.

-It wasn't until later that Payne noticed a dark spot in the centre of her vision.
-The next day, she lost vision in the centre of her left eye.
+It wasn't until later that Payne noticed a dark spot in the center of her vision.
+The next day, she lost vision in the center of her left eye.

 A series of emergency room visits led her to the New York Eye and Ear Infirmary of Mount Sinai where they were able to examine her eye on a microscopic level.
 Payne was diagnosed with solar retinopathy, retinal damage from exposure to solar radiation, of which there is no cure.